 However, before you pat me gently on the top of the head and say “Dearest, Melissa, you are so kind but you simply do not understand, I am actually quite good at mobile multitasking,” read on.

 In addition to the brain power that gets sucked away from switching from one task to another, there are other, more insidious costs of mobile multitasking.
 First, you send the message that you care little for the people in the room with you.
 And yes, that includes your family and colleagues.
-Second, there’s the pesky fact that mobile multitasking mixed with roadways results in 6,000 deaths and half a million injuries per year. **
+Second, there’s the pesky fact that mobile multitasking mixed with roadways results in 9 deaths per day in the United States. **

 So, if you have an addiction to mobile multitasking, try these tips:

 - Turn off auditory (and visual) alerts of incoming mail, text messages, and voice mails

 - Unless you are expecting an important call and have mentioned it to the other meeting participants, do not take your phone into a meeting room with you.

 - While working on other tasks, put your phone in the deepest recess of a briefcase or drawer – anywhere but in your pocket or the surface of a desk/table/car console

 - During non-work hours or vacations, trade phones with your spouse or significant other.
 My husband and I do this on vacations – that way neither of us is tempted to check email.